 Our Antenatal Classes in Brisbane Offer Birth Preparation, Prenatal Education and Safe Exercises for Pregnant Women

-If you’re pregnant, you might be feeling a little overwhelmed – especially if it’s your first time, you may at times feel a little overwhelmed.
-During your childbearing year, your body will go through many unexpected changes.
-Being prepared and receiving support from experienced professionals can help make the wonderful journey to motherhood a smooth and seamless one.
+If you’re pregnant, you might be feeling a little overwhelmed – especially if it’s your first time.
+During the year that you’re pregnant, your body will go through many unexpected changes.
+It’s important to be prepared and receive support from experienced professionals can help make the wonderful journey to motherhood a smooth and seamless one.

 At Graceville Physio, we offer Antenatal Classes in our Brisbane clinic and online to assist women through their pregnancy.

 Unlike traditional birth preparation classes and prenatal education classes, ours also include safe exercises for you to practice in our studio or at home.
 We believe that it is vital to remain active and work on developing your strength during your pregnancy.